SeverinAlexB/blocktank-worker-ln/README.md

 * `npm install` Install dependencies.
 * `npm run build` Build the project.
 * `npm run start-worker` Start the worker to listen on the API.
 * `npm run watch-lnd` Listens to LND events. *Dont run multiple instances of this command.
-MongoDb transactions dont work without a replicaset.*
+MongoDb transactions don't work without a replicaset.*

 ## Configuration